 Risk factors for mitral valve stenosis

 Risk factors for mitral valve stenosis include:

 - History of rheumatic fever — patients who have had rheumatic fever are at higher risk for mitral valve stenosis.

 - Age — older people are at higher risk of developing mitral valve stenosis.

-- Sex — women are more likely to develop mitral valve stenosis than men.
+- Gender — women are more likely to develop mitral valve stenosis than men.